 In March 2019, a late-stage drug discovery project was acquired from Acturum Real Estate AB, including several potent and selective mPGES-1 inhibitors originating from AstraZeneca.
 In October 2020, GS-073 was nominated as a new candidate compound (CD) from the program and full development towards a First-in-Human clinical phase I study started.

-Endometriosis is one of the key indications explored by the company.
+Endometriosis is one of the key indications explored by Gesynta Pharma.
 A preclinical proof-of-concept study was initiated in 2021.
-Results from this advanced preclinical disease model of endometriosis show that GS-248 markedly reduced the number of endometriosis lesions and had a positive impact on pain-related parameters and well-being.
-These data together with the previously demonstrated favorable clinical safety profile of GS-248 and the significant unmet medical need form the basis for the decision to initiate preparations for a phase II study in endometriosis, planned to start in 2023.
-A patent application was submitted in September 2022 covering the use of GS-248 in endometriosis.
+In this advanced preclinical disease model of endometriosis, vipoglanstat demonstrated disease-modifying properties by significantly reducing pain as well as the number of endometrial lesions.
+These data, together with the previously demonstrated favorable clinical safety profile of vipoglanstat and the significant unmet medical need form the basis for the decision to initiate preparations for a phase II study in endometriosis, planned to start in 2023.
+A patent application was submitted in September 2022 covering the use of vipoglanstat in endometriosis.